 Next, Drag and drop the target definition from Targets folder to the mapping designer and connect the Joiner Transformation with the target definition.
 Please use the Autolink.. option to connect them.

 Before we close the Mapping, Let us validate the mapping by going to Mapping Menu bar and selecting the Validate option.

-Once we created the workflow, our next step is to create session.
+Once we created the Informatica master outer join workflow, our next step is to create a session.

-For this example we are going to create Non-reusable Session.
+For this Informatica Master Outer Join example, we are going to create Non-reusable Session.
 Please navigate to Tasks Menu and select the Create option to open the Create Task window.
-Here you have to select the Session as Task type (default) and enter unique name (S_Master_Outer) for the session.
+Here you have to select the Session as Task type (default) and enter a unique name (S_Master_Outer) for the session.

 From the below screenshot you can observe that the Master Outer Join in Informatica workflow is a valid one.
-Now, Let us start the Workflow by navigating to Workflows menu and selecting the Start Workflow option.
+Now, let us start the Workflow by navigating to the Workflows menu and selecting the Start Workflow option.